 In the lesson on understanding guitar notes, intervals, scales and chords I explain important music theory concepts I would suggest you get a grip of before going to the next stage towards reaching your goals of playing and/or making music: Actually applying these concepts on the guitar fretboard.

-In this lesson we’ll be focusing on learning the notes on the guitar fretboard as well as explore some cool ways we can use this knowledge.
+In this lesson, we’ll be focusing on learning the notes on the guitar fretboard as well as explore some cool ways we can use this knowledge.

 What are the notes on the guitar fretboard called?

-I will give you the notes on the other strings later on in this lesson, but in order to understand the names, one string is enough – since it contains all the 12 notes of chromatic scale – that is all different notes in music (though the same notes are repeated at higher octaves on the other strings)
+I will give you the guitar neck notes on the other strings later on in this lesson, but in order to understand the names, one string is enough – since it contains all the 12 notes of the chromatic scale – that is all different notes in music (though the same notes are repeated at higher octaves on the other strings)

 The following are the notes up to the 12th fret on the Low E string:

 Read once through the note names and call the # sign in front of many of the notes a sharp.
-(E, F, F sharp, G, G sharp etc)
+(E, F, F sharp, G, G sharp, etc)

 Musical notes take their name from the first 7 letters of the alphabet (A – G).
 These notes are called natural notes.